API call limit

 Your API calls are processed almost instantly if there is room in your bucket.
 Unlike some integrations of the leaky bucket algorithm that aim to smooth out operations, you can make quick bursts of API calls that exceed the leak rate.
 The bucket analogy is still a limit that Shopify tracks, but your processing speed for API calls is not directly limited to the leak rate of two calls per second.

-If your app exceeds the 40-call bucket size, then a
+If your app exceeds the 40-call bucket size (or if you cross a request limit that's specific to a resource), then a

 429 Too Many Requests error is returned.